stats

 impact by the numbers.png

 The national conversation around abortion has led to many misleading assumptions regarding who gets abortions and why.
-Here are the most recent statistics from the Guttmacher Institute and NARAL Pro-Choice America that provide more information about abortion and abortion access in the United States.
+Here are the most recent statistics from the Guttmacher Institute, the CDC, and Pew Research Center that provide more information about abortion and abortion access in the United States.

 * We use the term “women” below to be consistent with the terms of the research, with the acknowledgement that gender non-binary folks are excluded and/or misrepresented by the language of this data.